-You can experience a visible difference in the health and vitality of your skin, starting with a complimentary skin care consultation with Catherine Tolooie.
-As a skin care expert trained under renowned Dermatologist Dr. Zein Obagi, Catherine is well versed in the principles and protocols of restoring skin health for all skin types, conditions, and diseases.
-Catherine shares her passion for transforming her skin at John Park MD Plastic Surgery.
-We invite you to schedule a complimentary skin care evaluation with Catherine, learn more about facials and peels, and discover some fantastic products that are designed to help acne, rosacea, sun damage, melasma, and other skin conditions.
+You can experience a visible difference in the health and vitality of your skin, starting with a complimentary skin care consultation with Rose Kelly.
+As a skin care expert trained under renowned Dermatologist Dr. Zein Obagi, Rose is well versed in the principles and protocols of restoring skin health for all skin types, conditions, and diseases.
+Rose shares her passion for transforming her skin at John Park MD Plastic Surgery.
+We invite you to schedule a complimentary skin care evaluation with Rose, learn more about facials and peels, and discover some fantastic products that are designed to help acne, rosacea, sun damage, melasma, and other skin conditions.
 Get ready to love your skin, with noticeable results after only six weeks on your customized treatment plan.

-Aesthetician Catherine Tolooie specializes in creating treatment plans that help skin care concerns such as acne, sun damage, anti-aging, melasma, hyperpigmentation, and rosacea.
-The consultation begins with an in-depth skin analysis where Catherine will identify your skin type and select the proper medical-grade skin care products, facials and peels, and an ongoing regimen designed to specifically address your skin.
+Aesthetician Rose Kelly specializes in creating treatment plans that help skin care concerns such as acne, sun damage, anti-aging, melasma, hyperpigmentation, and rosacea.
+The consultation begins with an in-depth skin analysis where Rose will identify your skin type and select the proper medical-grade skin care products, facials and peels, and an ongoing regimen designed to specifically address your skin.

 Founded by Dr. Obagi in 2007, ZO Skin Health was created to provide physicians and patients with the world’s most innovative and effective skin health solutions.
 ZO Skin Health develops scientifically advanced skincare products that optimize skin health based on the latest advances in skin therapy technologies, unique delivery systems, bioengineered complexes, and exclusive formulations.
 By providing comprehensive skincare programs, patients will experience continuously healthy skin regardless of their age, ethnicity or unique skin condition.